 7.1 Necessity for Vapor Barriers

-In constant operating conditions of 250 to 350 degrees F moisture should not be present and a vapor barrier need not be used; however, in temperature cycling systems and where water intrusion is possible from steam wash down or the environment a DyPerm Wrap (zero perm) vapor barrier is recommended.
-In applications where a vapor barrier is required, Dyplast recommends that the vapor barrier be factory applied by an authorized fabricator to the outer surface of the pipe insulation.
+In constant operating conditions of 250 to 350 degrees F moisture should not be present and a vapor barrier need not be used; however, in temperature cycling systems and where water intrusion is possible from wash down or the environment a qualified specifier/engineer should be consulted re: water or weather protection.

 7.2 Factory versus Field Applied

-Vapor barriers may be applied in the field if approved by the engineer given the various factors such as weather, experience of labor, and so forth, but Dyplast recommends that vapor barriers be factory applied by a qualified fabricator.
+In the unlikely event vapor barriers are appropriate, they may be applied in the field if approved by the engineer given the various factors such as weather, experience of labor, and so forth, but Dyplast recommends that vapor barriers be factory applied by a qualified fabricator.

 7.3 Installation with Factory-Applied Vapor Retarders